Quarantine a boon for some Hong Kong hotels as thousands return

 Lawmaker Yiu Si-wing, who represents the tourism industry, told reporters last week that at least 14 hotels are together offering 1,000 rooms for the quarantine arrangement.

-However, some travelers have complained on social media of being stranded at Hong Kong’s international airport because they could not find a hotel room.
+However, some travellers have complained on social media of being stranded at Hong Kong’s international airport because they could not find a hotel room.